PlusInsta/discord-plus/README.md

 The theme works on Windows, macOS, and Linux.
 There are some minor differences, though.
 Windows has a draggable titlebar (with the Discord+ "logo" for good measure), macOS has window buttons at the top left (sans Discord+ logo), and Linux has your desktop environment's borders (which means I can't customize it).

 Previously, this theme worked with both browsers and BetterDiscord.
 However, as Discord kept making their code more difficult to work with, I decided to move entirely to BandagedBD's normalized classes.
-What this means for you is that you'll have to use Zere's fork of BetterDiscord to use my theme.
-Not only does this mean Discord+ is unlikely to break overnight, it also means I have more stable code to work with.
-Until BetterDiscord v2 is finished, your best bet is to use normalized classes.
+What this means for you is that you'll have to use Zere's fork of BetterDiscord for my theme to work.
 I apologize if any of your plugins don't work with normalized classes, but it's a necessary evil.

 # Download
 https://rawgit.com/PlusInsta/discord-plus/master/DiscordPlus-master.theme.css

 This file always loads the latest version so you don't have to.
 To download it, open the context menu and click "Save as..."
-Instructions on how to install below.
-It's compatible with all future versions, though if I add new variables you'll need to update (or add the new values to the file) to customize them.
+It's forwards-compatible, although if I add new variables you'll need to redownload this file to customize them.

 # Installation
 ## **Windows**: